 For stymied commuters to NYC, ferries could be the next wave

-In this April 5, 2017 file photo, a commuter ferry crosses the Hudson River to New York City, as seen from Hoboken, N.J.
-While the New York region's tunnels, bridges and railways burst at the seams, ferries may be the answer for commuters sick of clogged roads and an unreliable rail system.
+While the New York region's tunnels, bridges and railways burst at the seams, ferries may be the answer for commuters sick of clogged roads and a notoriously unreliable rail system.
 For now, price is a barrier.

 Add your comments below